sleyva97/DockerVault/README.md

 #### Kubernetes

 Kubernetes is a tool used to manage deployment, exposition, and scaling of containerized services.
 Think of the scheduler on your PC managing resources and allocating memory for your applications.
-Kubernetes does the same for your containers and handles the routing between your containers to provide a service.
+Kubernetes does the same for your containers and handles the routing between your containers.
 For more information please see the [official documentation](https://kubernetes.io/docs/home/)

 ---